 |TOEIC||Test of English for International Communication||670-290|

-You may be granted exemption from the English language test based on your diploma.
-Please contact firstname.lastname@example.org if you have any questions regarding your English proficiency.
+Please contact HU International Office (email@example.com) if you have any questions regarding your English proficiency.

-Bob is senior lecturer and coordinator at the Communication and Multimedia Design programme (Bachelor), as well as at the master Data-Driven Design.
+Bob is senior lecturer and coordinator at the BA Communication and Multimedia Design programme, as well as at the master Data-driven Design.

 He is specialized in User Experience Design and Interaction Design and curriculum design, with a lot of experience in coaching students who work on projects for clients.
 Bob has been committed to the HU since 1996 and has helped designing the curriculum of several programmes, including International Communication and Media (currently called Creative Business), and Communication and Multimedia Design.
 For the latter he received the ‘HUgenotenprijs’ of 2010, an award for outstanding performances by staff members and students of the HU.